History of the Chicago White Sox: 2003–04

 In 2003, Comiskey Park was renamed after cell phone company U.S. Cellular bought the naming rights at $68 million over 20 years, a very unpopular move among fans.
-In 2003 The All Star game was held for the first time at their new park.
-Although briefly leading the central in September (the first time since 1906 both Chicago teams were in First at the same time), the Sox ultimately finished four games behind the Twins.
+In 2003, the All-Star Game was held for the first time at their new park.
+Although briefly leading the central in September (the first time since 1906 both Chicago teams were in first place at the same time), the White Sox ultimately finished four games behind the Twins.

 In 2004, the team named Ozzie Guillen as the 37th manager in team history.
 Although again finishing in second place, losing streaks in August and September, along with various injuries, sunk the team.
 Several changes were made in the offseason, including trading Carlos Lee to the Brewers for Scott Podsednik.
 Although Magglio Ordóñez was nearly traded to the Red Sox for Nomar Garciaparra, the deal fell through and Ordóñez left as a free agent to sign with the Tigers.

 2005: The drought ends

 The changes made an immediate impact on the team.
 In 2005, the White Sox posted the best record in the major leagues for much of the year, before a late season slump saw the St. Louis Cardinals overtake them (100 wins vs. 99 wins).
-Though a serious challenge for their dominance of the division was mounted late in the year by the Cleveland Indians (the Tribe actually reduced what was once a 15-game lead for the White Sox down to 11/2 games at one point only to lose the last 7 games), Chicago scored a 4–2 victory over the Detroit Tigers on September 29 to win their first AL Central Division title since 2000.
+Though a serious challenge for their dominance of the division was mounted late in the year by the Cleveland Indians (the Indians actually reduced what was once a 15-game lead for the White Sox down to 11/2 games at one point only to lose the last 7 games), Chicago scored a 4–2 victory over the Detroit Tigers on September 29 to win their first AL Central Division title since 2000.
 Finishing at 99–63 (.611) tied their 1983 record, and won the division by six games.
 The last time they had a higher percentage than that was 1920, when they finished second in the league thanks to the late-season "Black Sox" suspensions.
 The combination of the league's best record with the American League victory in the All-Star Game gave the White Sox the home field advantage throughout the 2005 postseason (perhaps unnecessary as the White Sox won every post-season road game they played in 2005).